Indonesia – my adventure in Sumatra

 I was so popular that even a local faggot ranged my hotel and said that he wanted to come to my room, so I had to explain to him in a very nonsensitive way to stay away.
 Generally Dumai was very poor.
 People had their stalls on the pavements and children from the surrounding slums came to watch me like a television.
 The next day I got on a bus which was half-eaten by rust after a ride on a holey road I got back to the port.
 As soon as I got there they cheered me up again with a loud “American”, so I helped myself with elbows through the crowd, I bought a ticket and I was already on my way to Malacca.

 Perhaps Dumai wasn’t such a bad thing?
 There is an opinion among travellers that Dumai is only useful for buying a ticket and to get out of there as soon as possible, but I am under a different opinion.
 Sometimes the least attractive places can provide the best travel experiences.
 My visit to Sumatra was very short but very educational.
 I went to one of the most non-touristy, ordinary town in Sumatra and therefore the experience I had made me feel on my own skin how people in this country towns really live.
 Most tourists board a plane and land in luxury resorts of Bali or Lombok and they have absolutely no idea about the Indonesian reality.
 My travels on the other hand, rely on realism and my experiences there, people’s reactions to a White man, poverty and desperate faces of children would remain in my memory for a long time.
 My time in Indonesia was educational, adventurous and crazy.

-At this point I reminding myself all those people who I met and all the poor, laughing children who are most likely dead.
-As I mentioned earlier the tragedy occurred on December the 26th and I left south-east Asia on December the 22nd.
+At this point I remember all those people who I met and all the poor, laughing children who are most likely dead.
+As I mentioned earlier the tragedy occurred on December the 26th and I left southeast Asia on December the 22nd.
 It was so close…….